Please read these Important informations!

 The GJG membership expires at December 31st of the respective calendar year and will not renew automatically.

-With becoming a GJG Tour or 21golfleague member, the member transfer it´s voting right to the board of directors to represent during meetings of members.
+With becoming a GJG Tour or 21golfleague member, the member, if eligitable for voting, irrevocably transfers the individual voting right to the founding members of the club, who will jointly execute those voting rights during meetings of members.

 Each event of the GJG Tour or the 21golfleague will be a 54 hole individual stroke play event with no cut.